JoanOrtiga/MultiplayerPlatformer/README.md

 # MultiplayerPlatformer

-Maria Chavarria and I, Joan Ortiga, started this project to show our skills.
+Marina Chavarria and I, Joan Ortiga, started this project to show our skills.
 We want this project to show what we are capable of doing, in a game that implements all kinds of technologies and does it in the right way, fully optimized.

 Project is still in early stages.